LafeLabs/PostCapitalistIndustry/RumblesRobots.md

 6. make a mobile robot that can use a hot tool to rework thermo plastics
 7. floating robot that can re work thermo plastic(loop back to these on fractal reactor chapter)

+# add a whole section on the plastic bottle welding fabrication process

+Robots will be built that can cut plastic bottles, as well as weld plastic bottles together.
+These robots will be made from the same process.
+ALso there will be flying robots that soar based on gossamer bottle wing construction with a ability to flap.
+Also rolling robots will be bottle based.
+Very simple!

 # Free Robots for Free Hardware